kadehepp/Arduino-Security-System/README.md

 # Arduino-Security-System
-A small state based security system that uses a sound and ultrasonic(distance) sensor to detect intrusions, trigger alarms, and provide visual feedback
+A small state based security system that uses a sound and ultrasonic(distance) sensor to detect intrusions, trigger alarms, and provide visual feedback wirelessly to a external python GUI.

 Goals:
 1. real time user interaction and feedback with system